-- Cyber Image: Terminator 2: 3-D exits into this excellent shop which contains not only T2 merchandise, but also some really cool collectibles from other franchises like Doctor Who, Big Bang Theory, and DC Comics.
+- Cyber Image: This excellent shop sells T2 merchandise and some really cool collectibles from other franchises like Doctor Who, Big Bang Theory, and DC Comics.

 - Hello Kitty Store: The Hello Kitty Store is one of the newest stores in Universal Studios Florida.
 This large store sells Hello Kitty themed merchandise and even offers occasional opportunities for meet and greets with Hello Kitty.

 - The Film Vault: This store, which opened in 2014, sells TV shirts, cups, towels, blankets, and other merchandise inspired by classic films like Back to the Future, E.T: The Extra Terrestrial, Jaws, Scarface, and The Breakfast Club as well as newer films like Pitch Perfect and Sharknado.

 - Williams of Hollywood Prop Shop: The Williams of Hollywood store opened in Universal Studios Florida in 2015.
 It sells items that have been used as props in the theme park, as well as items that are just old and unique.
 New items are added to the store almost daily.

 Woody Woodpecker's KidZone in Universal Studios Florida

 Woody Wodpecker's KidZone is an 8-acre section of Universal Studios Florida that was specifically designed to appeal to kids between the ages of 5 and 12.
 This area of the park officially opened in 1999 to balance out some of the thrill rides with kid-friendly shows and other attractions for the younger set of guests.